So much data, but where’s the insight?

-Complement customer profiles with contextual data and use tools like Text iQ to analyse survey responses and open-text responses to understand what matters most.
+Complement customer profiles with contextual data and use tools like Text iQ to analyze survey responses and open-text responses to understand what matters most.

-- Analyse and shape customer journeys in real-time
+- Analyze and shape customer journeys in real-time

 Lead customers to the most efficient outcomes — see what’s causing friction across touchpoints and implement the actions to smooth them out.

 - Deliver personalized experiences at scale

 Orchestrate journey flows using out-of-the-box integrations with your systems.